-Vladimir’s first job was at his own local church in the Ukraine, using stainless steel to custom make rain downspouts.
-His skills soon attracted much attention and from word of mouth his talent spread quickly around his community.
-These skills continued and with his son Max this family was very successful.
-Learning from his father skills and trade secrets the family came to the states as persecuted Christian refugees from former USSR and settled in the Portland, Oregon area.
-Using copper to replace stainless steel, Vladimir used to use, they continue using their craftsmanship, ethics and style that has become very popular even though in their line of work is almost 100 years old.
+Vladimir’s first job was at his own local church in Ukraine, using stainless steel to custom make rain downspouts.
+His skills soon attracted much attention and from word of mouth, his talent spread quickly around his community.
+These skills continued and with his son Max, this family was very successful.
+Learning from his father's skills and trade secrets the family came to the states as persecuted Christian refugees from the former USSR and settled in the Portland, Oregon area.
+Using copper to replace stainless steel, Vladimir used to use, they continue using their craftsmanship, ethics, and style that has become very popular even though in their line of work is almost 100 years old.

 Need a contractor?
 Check out our list of Roofing Contractors HERE.